DataDog/datadog-cdk-constructs/README.md

 ### Nested Stacks

 Re-add the Datadog CDK Construct to each stack you wish to instrument with Datadog.
-For example below we initialize the Datadog CDK Construct and call `addLambdaFunctions()` in the `RootStack` and the `NestedStack`.
+For example below we initialize the Datadog CDK Construct and call `addLambdaFunctions()` in the `RootStack` and `NestedStack`.

 ```typescript
 import { Datadog } from "datadog-cdk-constructs";